plomino/PlominoDoc/docs/overview.rst

 related documents can pull lots of big fat Archetypes-based objects into memory.
 The contents of a view is anything that evaluates ``True`` for the view's selection formula, which may be expensive.
-Not bad when done incrementally, but can be pretty bad when refreshing the view for thousands of documents.
+Not bad when done incrementally, but it can be pretty bad when refreshing the view for thousands of documents.

 Plomino does provide an extension mechanism, so you can move aspects of your application to filesystem-based Python code if they are mature enough and